← Back to Blog

 token.permit(msg.sender, address(this), amount, deadline, v, r, s);

-// The token contract checks it internally, but if deadline=type(uint256).max,
+// The token contract checks deadline internally, but if deadline=type(uint256).max,

 token.transferFrom(msg.sender, address(this), amount);